skybet/skybet.github.io/_posts/2020-03-28-whats-the-worst-that-can-happen.md

 It's important not to panic when things go wrong.
 A natural instinct is to "Do Some Thing!" when things are going wrong, but the wrong thing done quickly can sometimes do more damage than doing nothing.
 Based on the Engineer's account of what happened during this incident they saw the restart job connect to all the java application servers at once, and nearly killed the job then and there.
 This would have stopped that job from bringing the applications back up, and would have not been good.
 Fortunately they paused, and thought about what they wanted to do, and didn't take that action.
 This is always a useful way to handle the panic you will feel in that situation, pause and reflect on what you want to do, the extra time can bring clarity, it is that clarity that panic robs from us.

 They asked for help.
 This is also important, we are a large organization, individual Engineers are not alone, and are not expected to know everything.
-The Engineer called for help, and the Developers who were more familiar with the application were able to confirm that they came back up cleanly, and also investigate the extent of the impact.
+The Engineer called for help, and some other Engineers who were more familiar with the application were able to confirm that they came back up cleanly, and also investigate the extent of the impact.
 Approximately 500 logins failed in that minute.

 We have reviewed the incident after the fact, and the Engineer was open and honest about what they did.
 This has allowed us to improve our procedures, including adding extra scrutiny over the use of the Jenkins job that failed us in this instance.
 And further education on how to use the Application Restart job, that would actually have been able to do the job we needed, but the Engineer who planned the change was not familiar with it, as it is most often called as part of a deploy, and not directly.